History of Roman and Byzantine domes: Sixth century

 In Constantinople, Justinian also tore down the aging Church of the Holy Apostles and rebuilt it on a grander scale between 536 and 550.
 The original building was a cruciform basilica with a central domed mausoleum.
 Justinian's replacement was apparently likewise cruciform but with a central dome and four flanking domes.
 The central dome over the crossing had pendentives and windows in its base, while the four domes over the arms of the cross had pendentives but no windows.
 The domes appear to have been radically altered between 944 and 985 by the addition of windowed drums beneath all five domes and by raising the central dome higher than the others.
 The second most important church in the city after the Hagia Sophia, it fell into disrepair after the Latin occupation of Constantinople between 1204 and 1261 and it was razed to the ground by Mehmed the Conqueror in 1461 to build his Fatih Mosque on the site.
 Justinian's Basilica of St. John at Ephesus and Venice's St Mark's Basilica are derivative of Holy Apostles.
 More loosely, the Cathedral of St. Front and the Basilica of Saint Anthony of Padua are also derived from this church.

+Italian church architecture from the late sixth century to the end of the eighth century was influenced less by the trends of Constantinople than by a variety of Byzantine provincial plans.
+The sacristy of the Basilica of Saints Felice and Fortunato in Vicenza, Italy, is part of an older cruciform domed church built by General Narses in 554.
+The style of the church was characteristic of the Byzantine churches of Ravenna.
+Other 6th century domes in Italy include those of the baptistery of Canosa di Puglia, the Basilica of San Leucio at Canosa, the baptistery of Nocera Superiore, and the Sanctuary of San Prosdocimo in the Abbey of Santa Giustina in Padua.

 Justinian and his successors modernized frontier fortifications throughout the century.
 The example at Qasr ibn Wardan (564) in the desert of eastern Syria is particularly impressive, containing a governor's palace, barracks, and a church built with techniques and to plans possibly imported from Constantinople.
 The church dome is unusual in that the pendentives sprang from an octagonal drum, rather than the four main arches, and in that it was made of brick, which was rare in Syria.